View and spotlight on the fascinating capital of Northern Ireland

 Victorian ‘gin palace’.
 Open since 1885, Crown Liquor Saloon is a stunning example of a Victorian ‘gin palace’.
 It features private snugs with a bell system for summoning staff, designed to ensure customer privacy during the stern Victorian era.

-Northern Irish cuisine.
-For modern fine dining, James Street South serves fresh and locally sourced Northern Irish produce in a contemporary space.
+Any guide to Belfast will include modern fine dining.
+James Street South serves fresh and locally sourced Northern Irish produce in a contemporary space.
 Signature dishes include Strangford Lough Bouillabaisse and organic Irish lamb.
-Open since 2003, chef Niall McKenna now has a cookery school and two further restaurants (Bar + Grill and Hadskis) in Belfast.
+Chef Niall McKenna has a cookery school and two further restaurants (Bar + Grill and Hadskis) in Belfast.

 Lively pub scene.
 Although there are excellent pubs and bars throughout the city, Belfast’s Cathedral Quarter has many characterful choices.
 Options include McHugh’s Bar and Restaurant which dates back to 1711.
 Its Main Bar is full of historical objects and memorabilia, while the Basement Bar is a live music venue hosting gigs by established artists like George Ezra as well as up-and-coming alternative bands.